agilepro/software-craftsmanship/docs/Coding/Angular/reflecting-state-into-url.md

 #  Reflecting State in the URL

 Consider an Angular-JS page that accepts a query value as a parameter, but also allows the user to modify the query value.
-If you update the page’s address, then bookmarks by the user will always bring them back to the same place/mode.
+If you update the page's address, then bookmarks by the user will always bring them back to the same place/mode.

 Here is the implementation for quick reference: